 What to Do if Your Shoe Gets Stuck

 Although the clipless shoe design has drastically decreased how often cycling shoes get stuck, it still happens.
 Since the toolbox is not always easily accessible at the gym, I always carry a set of allen wrenches in my gym bag.
-If you are stuck, use an allen wrench to pull the spring at the bottom of the clip towards the aft of the
+If you are stuck, use an allen wrench to pull the spring at the bottom of the clip towards the aft of the bike.
+This process will release the shoe.

 Bottom Line